gferrer807/nwoai-ta/designAndDocumentation/considerations.md

 Normally I might implement a non-normalized schema for NoSQL but the star schema gives some flexibility in incorporating more relation structures and relationships.

+## **Bronze Schema**

+At the current moment, bronze is being treated as a general extractor.
+I wasn't sure if the schema was static or would evolve over time so I left it static.

+## **Document Models**

+If I had more time, I would use MongoEngine, or similar library to define a hard document model for incoming and outbound data.
+This ensures a consistent schema across all steps of the ETL pipeline.

 ## **Improved Testing**

 I would improve the testing suite to have more comprehensive coverage but for the sake of time and simplicity, I've left the test coverage to be small and light